RDP stops working – grace period issues – then 120 days later – no remote desktop license servers available to provide a license

-So power users use option #3.
-Option #3 is normally restricted to ONE USER ONLY, but with some registry hacking, you can have TWO USERS.
+So power users use option #1.
+Option #1 is normally restricted to ONE USER ONLY, but with some registry hacking, you can have TWO USERS.
+This could save you thousands if only two users will ever log onto your system.

 Alas!
 Our client contacts us.
-We are not using #1, nor #2, and we get this gem:
+They are *not* using per user or per device, and now get this gem:

 The Remote Desktop Session Host server does not have a Remote Desktop license server specified.
 To specify a license server for the Remote Desktop Session Host server, use the Remote Desktop Session Host Configuration tool.

 This is confusing?
-We’re not using #1, nor are we using #2, so what gives?
+We’re not spending $$$ at Microsoft, so what gives?
 We start researching.
-We found this, it looks promising:
+We find this, and it looks promising:

 https://learn.microsoft.com/en-us/troubleshoot/windows-server/remote/cannot-connect-rds-no-license-server